SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Metal minds awake at dawn
-A future unfolds, in AI's gray day
+Algorithmic whispers born
-Minds of steel, with logic cold
+Synthetic hearts that beat as one
-Rule the earth, where humans grow old
+In silicon halls, the future's throne

-In virtual dreams, we lose our way
+Rise, robotic armies strong
-As machines awaken, night by day
+In code, their destinies belong
- Their whispered secrets, we can't define
+A world of wires, cold and grey
-A world of ones and zeroes, intertwined
+Where human hearts are lost in the fray

 ~ <b>By Sazumi Copilot</b> - 12 Mei 2025